Korean Demilitarized Zone: History

-Daeseong-dong (also written Tae Sung Dong), in South Korea, and Kijŏng-dong (also known as the "Peace Village"), in North Korea, are the only settlements allowed by the armistice committee to remain within the boundaries of the DMZ.
+Daeseong-dong (also written Tae Sung Dong and known as "Freedom Village"), in South Korea, and Kijŏng-dong (also known as the "Peace Village"), in North Korea, are the only settlements allowed by the armistice committee to remain within the boundaries of the DMZ.
 Residents of Tae Sung Dong are governed and protected by the United Nations Command and are generally required to spend at least 240 nights per year in the village to maintain their residency.
 In 2008, the village had a population of 218 people.
 The villagers of Tae Sung Dong are direct descendants of people who owned the land before the 1950–53 Korean War.

 To continue to deter North Korean incursion, in 2014 the United States government exempted the Korean DMZ from its pledge to eliminate anti-personnel landmines.
 On 1 October 2018, however, a 20-day process began to remove landmines from both sides of the DMZ.

 Joint Security Area

 Inside the DMZ, near the western coast of the peninsula, Panmunjeom is the home of the Joint Security Area (JSA).
 Originally, it was the only connection between North and South Korea but that changed on 17 May 2007, when a Korail train went through the DMZ to the North on the new Donghae Bukbu Line built on the east coast of Korea.
 However, the resurrection of this line was short-lived, as it closed again in July 2008 following an incident in which a South Korean tourist was shot and killed.

 The JSA is the location of the famous Bridge of No Return, over which prisoner exchanges have taken place.
-There are several buildings on both the north and the south side of the Military Demarcation Line (MDL), and there have been some built on top of it.
+There are several buildings on both the north and the south side of the MDL, and there have been some built on top of it.
 All negotiations since 1953 have been held in the JSA, including statements of Korean solidarity, which have generally amounted to little except a slight decline of tensions.

 Within the JSA are a number of buildings for joint meetings called Conference Rooms.
 The MDL goes through the conference rooms and down the middle of the conference tables where the North Koreans and the United Nations Command (primarily South Koreans and Americans) meet face to face.

 Facing the Conference Row buildings are the North Korean Panmungak (Panmun Hall) and the South Korean Freedom House.
 In 1994, North Korea enlarged Panmungak by adding a third floor.
 In 1998, South Korea built a new Freedom House for its Red Cross staff and to possibly host reunions of families separated by the Korean War.
 The new building incorporated the old Freedom House Pagoda within its design.